hashicorp/terraform-website/content/source/docs/enterprise/install/automating-the-installer.html.md

 page_title: "Automated Installation - Install and Config - Terraform Enterprise"
 ---

-# Automated Terraform Enterprise Installation — Standalone Instance
+# Automated Terraform Enterprise Installation

 The installation of Terraform Enterprise can be automated for both online and airgapped installs.
 There are two parts to automating the install: configuring [Replicated](https://help.replicated.com/) -- the platform which runs Terraform Enterprise -- and configuring Terraform Enterprise itself.